The Best Chicken and Cheese Enchilada Recipe

 - Preheat the oven to 350 degrees.

-- In a medium bowl, mix together the chicken, one can green chilies and one can enchilada sauce.
+- In a medium bowl, mix together the chicken, one can of green chilies, and one can of enchilada sauce.

-- In another medium bowl, mix together the other can green chilies and enchilada sauce.
+- In another medium bowl, mix together the other can of green chilies and enchilada sauce.

 - In another medium/large bowl, mix together the cream and salt.

 - Heat about 2 tablespoons of oil in a frying pan to cook the corn tortillas.

 - When the oil is hot, use tongs to dip the corn tortillas in the oil for a couple of seconds on each side to soften them.

 - Pat dry with a paper towel and then dunk in the cream, coating both sides.
 (If you cook the tortillas too long in the oil, they will become too soft and will break apart.)

 - To make the chicken enchiladas, lay the tortilla in an ungreased baking dish.